jqhoogland/react-todos/README.md

 - [x] When you create a new element, it shows up non-toggled.
 Ideally, we'd like to create a new element, and automatically open & focus the input & slide it into view.

 This is very little.
 It probably makes sense to combine into the previous item

+## 4. `useCustomHooks` to simplify code & persist state

+- [x] First of all, let's take advantage of `autoFocus` to get rid of some excess code.